 - 13. The Violence Against Women and Girls (VAWG) Task Group, established by the Police and Crime Commissioner established in 2022, has been coordinating work to complete the problem profile based on calls for evidence and data analysis, and to address priorities of building confidence in reporting, expediting the legal process, managing offenders and increasing safety in the night-time economy and at event venues.
 The priorities also extend into established areas of partnership working including domestic abuse (see 14 and 15 below).
-The objectives also include addressing underlying attitudes and societal norms, which require longer term approaches and challenges to policies and practices in a range of settings including education and workplaces. - 14.
-During 2023, progress through these partnership arrangements, supported by additional funding and successful partnership funding bids to the Home Office and the Ministry of Justice, has enabled several key activities to be progressed: - the launch of a new Stalking Advocacy and Support Service in July and the securing of additional funding for the development of psychologist-led stalking interventions delivered as part of Stalking Protection Orders, Community Orders, licence conditions on release from custody and voluntary Police referrals in the event of "no further action" cases. - the expansion of "Project Foundation" to all Police District Priority Crime Teams to support the identification and risk management of repeat and serial perpetrators of physical and sexual violence in the community.
+The objectives also include addressing underlying attitudes and societal norms, which require longer term approaches and challenges to policies and practices in a range of settings including education, workplaces. - 14.
+During 2023, progress through these partnership arrangements, supported by additional funding and successful partnership funding bids to the Home Office and Ministry of Justice, has overseen a number of key activities: - the launch of a new Stalking Advocacy and Support Service in July and the securing of additional funding for the development of psychologist-led stalking interventions delivered as part of Stalking Protection Orders, Community Orders, licence conditions on release from custody and voluntary Police referrals in the event of "no further action" cases. - the launch of a new Stalking Advocacy and Support Service in July and the securing of additional funding secured for the development of psychologistled stalking interventions delivered as part of Stalking Protection Orders, Community Orders, licence conditions on release from custody and voluntary Police referrals in the event of "no further action" cases. - the expansion of "Project Foundation" to all Police District Priority Crime Teams to support the identification and risk management of repeat and serial perpetrators of physical and sexual violence in the community.
 The project's focus is on perpetrators whose abuse has occurred in a family setting where children are present and where police have not been able to bring a charge.
-It also seeks to identify any new relationships where someone could be at risk and put a plan in place to protect them. - projects aimed at training in managing the night-time economy, addressing antisocial behaviour and intimidation towards women and girls, and increasing confidence to report.
+It also seeks to identify any new relationships where someone could be at risk and put a plan in place to protect them. - Project funding for training in managing the night-time economy and addressing antisocial behaviour creating intimidation to women and girls and increasing confidence to report.